Research

 Interpersonal Relationships

-My research in this area aims to assess how individuals’ differences contribute to self-sabotage in intimate relationships.
+Research in this area focusses on how individuals’ differences contribute to relationship difficulties in young people and adults.
 Several studies are being conducted to investigate how self-defeating behaviours can be influenced by the following:

 - Demographics characteristics (i.e., age, gender and sexual orientation);